Digital Identity Anchor - Legal Meaning and Data Structure

 3. Registrar Key Management & The GRID

 The GRID serves as the "Trust Anchor" for Registrar digital signature.
-Global verifiers (Customs, Banks, Port Authorities) and and other supply chain participants will ping the GRID to fetch your current Public Key to validate any DIA they receive.
+Global verifiers (Customs, Banks, Port Authorities) and other supply chain participants will use the GRID to fetch your current Public Key to validate any DIA they receive.

 A. Key Rotation Protocol

-To maintain security best practices, Registrars should rotate their signing keys periodically (e.g., every 2–5 years).
+To maintain security best practices, Registrars should rotate their signing keys periodically (this is anticipated to be defined and agreed as a GRID operating procedure for participants).

 -